satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 The same applies to HDR or DV
 So take the appropriate videos for the desired LUT calibration.

-The HDR to SDR sound mapping automatically controls the HDR (Global) switch, under remote control on or off, when SDR or HDR/DV is played.
+The HDR to SDR tone mapping automatically controls the HDR (Global) switch, under remote control on or off, when SDR or HDR/DV is played.
 The function should be switched off during calibration.
 Then you have to switch it on again.

 # Note from @awawa-dev: